maciek252/DroneELT/README.md

 DroneELT is an analogue of ELT (Emergency Locator Transmitter) rescue system for aircrafts.
 Its core is a Orange LRS module with an antenna and a separate battery, protected by a foam from crash damage, and receiving the MAVLINK data from the drone's flight controller.
 As soon as the MAVLINK messages stop coming, DroneELT starts to transmit over a predefined PMR channel (default: PMR 6) the last GPS position encoded in the BCD code.

+*WARNING: some features from the description below are currently being implemented.
+See descriptions of the released versions.*

 ##LEDs

 LEDs are used for signalling the current state of the device:

-* off - no data, drone not started (detected from data)
+* OFF - no data, drone not started (detected from data)
 * 1 flash (flash means LED ON, otherwise OFF) - receiving data (MAVLINK or NMEA), no valid gps fix
-* 2 flashes - receiving data, valid fix
+* 2 flashes - receiving data, valid fix, drone not started yet
+* ON - drone started, receiving no data, timeout to triggering alarm running
-* 1 flash inverted (flash means LED OFF, otherwise ON) - receiving data, no valid fix, drone started (move detected), timeout to alarm running
+* 1 flash inverted (flash means LED OFF, otherwise ON) - receiving data, no valid fix, drone started (move detected), timeout to triggering alarm running
 * 2 flashes inverted - receiving data, valid fix, drone started (move detected)
-* ON - drone started, no data, timeout to alarm running
 * BOTH LEDS ON: transmitting alarm, long sound
 * ONE LED ON: transmitting alarm, short sound